The Naked Ladies: Design

 The statues are of Italian design, and come from Carrara.
 They are of a monumental scale with several of the individual blocks weighing over 5 LT.

 The sculptures were acquired during the disposal of the property of the original owner after his death.
 Due to the unusual circumstances of their acquisition they had become separated from any instructions as to their intended layout, and also from at least one other group of statues in what was originally intended to be a larger statue complex or complexes.

 The rockery was designed and the whole complex installed by the British company of J Cheal & Sons who had to make their own interpretation as to the intended layout of the statues.
 Though they were able to incorporate all the statues into one tableau, their interpretation of the sculptor's intended design has led to comments about the unusual poses of some of the statues, especially when viewed from the side.

 Originally some of the ladies were holding pearls, but much of this detail has now been lost.
-There have been various theories as to the intended subject matter, with Pearl Fishers, Pegasus, Naiads and the birth of Venus all having been suggested in addition to the usual attribution as Oceanides.
+There have been various theories as to the intended subject matter, with Pearl Fishers, Pegasus, Naiads and the birth of Venus all having been suggested in addition to the usual attribution as Oceanids.
 For want of anything more official, they have become known as The Naked Ladies.